seanlangley/FrackMan/README.md

 Files I created were studentworld.h, studentworld.cpp, actor.h, actor.cpp.
 Compiled in Xcode with Quartz.

-Compilation from the terminal is not tested, and no Makefile is proided.
+Compilation from the terminal is not tested, and no Makefile is provided.